app-sre/sretoolbox/README.md

 ## Release

 Bump the version number in `pyproject.toml`.
 Submit a pull request to master.
-When it is merged, create a tag and push it to `app-sre/sretoolbox`.

-This will trigger a CI job that will publish the package on pypi.
+When it is merged, a Konflux job will publish the package on pypi.

 ## License